Cognitive behavioral therapy: Merger of behavioral and cognitive therapies

+In the late 1990s, Melanie Fennell published a refined model in Behavioural and Cognitive Psychotherapy on a cognitive approach to low self-esteem.
+In line with Beck's 1976 general cognitive approach, it proposed that life experiences interact with temperament in the development of beliefs about the self.

 Medical uses

 In adults, CBT has been shown to be an effective part of treatment plans for anxiety disorders, body dysmorphic disorder, depression, eating disorders, chronic low back pain, personality disorders, psychosis, schizophrenia, substance use disorders, and bipolar disorder.
-It is also effective as part of treatment plans in the adjustment, depression, and anxiety associated with fibromyalgia, and with post-spinal cord injuries.
+It is also effective as part of treatment plans in the adjustment, depression, and anxiety associated with fibromyalgia, and as part of the treatment after spinal cord injuries.

-In children or adolescents, CBT is an effective part of treatment plans for anxiety disorders, body dysmorphic disorder, depression and suicidality, eating disorders and obesity, obsessive–compulsive disorder (OCD), and post-traumatic stress disorder (PTSD), as well as tic disorders, trichotillomania, and other repetitive behavior disorders.
-CBT has also been applied to a variety of childhood disorders, including depressive disorders and various anxiety disorders.
+In children or adolescents, CBT is an effective part of treatment plans for anxiety disorders, body dysmorphic disorder, depression and suicidality, eating disorders and obesity, obsessive–compulsive disorder (OCD), post-traumatic stress disorder (PTSD), tic disorders, trichotillomania, and other repetitive behavior disorders.
+CBT has also been used to help improve a variety of childhood disorders, including depressive disorders and various anxiety disorders.
 CBT has shown to be the most effective intervention for people exposed to adverse childhood experiences in the form of abuse or neglect.

 Criticism of CBT sometimes focuses on implementations (such as the UK IAPT) which may result initially in low quality therapy being offered by poorly trained practitioners.
 However, evidence supports the effectiveness of CBT for anxiety and depression.

 Evidence suggests that the addition of hypnotherapy as an adjunct to CBT improves treatment efficacy for a variety of clinical issues.

 The United Kingdom's National Institute for Health and Care Excellence (NICE) recommends CBT in the treatment plans for a number of mental health difficulties, including PTSD, OCD, bulimia nervosa, and clinical depression.